-The third characteristic is that in federal systems the powers and responsibilities of the different levels of government are enshrined in a constitution which protects this federal agreement from being easily changed.
-In many federations, the states, regions, or provinces have a veto over constitutional changes, so that neither level of government can unilaterally strip the other of its powers.
+The third characteristic is that in federal systems, the powers and responsibilities of the different levels of government are enshrined in a constitution, which protects this federal agreement from being easily changed.
+In many federations, the states, regions, or provinces have a veto over constitutional changes, so neither level of government can unilaterally strip the other of its powers.

-In India, any amendments to the constitution which affect the distribution of power between the union and the states must be approved by both the central parliament and the parliaments of the majority of Indian states.
-To protect the federal arrangement, the constitution needs to include an impartial judicial body — such as a supreme court or constitutional court — which enforces that agreement in a fair and balanced way.
+In India, any amendments to the constitution that affect the distribution of power between the union and the states must be approved by both the central parliament and the parliaments of the majority of Indian states.
+To protect the federal arrangement, the Constitution needs to include an impartial judicial body — such as a Supreme Court or constitutional court—that enforces that agreement in a fair and balanced way.

 But federalism is not a panacea.
-There are specific challenges that federalism alone cannot resolve, e.g. how to protect minorities or the fact that federalism can be expensive as you need to build institutions not only and the central, but also at the region, state, provincial level.
+There are specific challenges that federalism alone cannot resolve, e.g., how to protect minorities or the fact that federalism can be expensive as you need to build institutions not only at the central, but also at the regional, state, and provincial levels.
 Sometimes the different levels have difficulties coordinating policies or policy responses, such as to pandemics or natural disasters.

-At its heart federalism is a constitutional agreement that enables different communities of people, who live in different territories, to all life together in one country.
+At its heart, federalism is a constitutional agreement that enables different communities of people, who live in different territories, to live together in one country.
 This agreement recognises that the country is better off united, while, at the same time, protecting the autonomy and rights of its diverse people

 Federalism in Pakistan

 Pakistan is a federal parliamentary republic, with powers shared between the Federal government and the provinces.
-Relations between federation and provinces are defined in Part V(Articles 141–159) of the constitution.
-The power of the Provinces and the Federal government were defined by the constitution and the legislative powers are divided into two lists.
-Concurrent List was abolished after the 18th amendment, and most of them were transferred to provinces.
+Relations between the federation and provinces are defined in Part V (Articles 141–159) of the constitution.
+The powers of the Provinces and the Federal government were defined by the constitution, and the legislative powers are divided into two lists.
+The concurrent List was abolished after the 18th Amendment, and most of them were transferred to provinces.

-Council of Common Interests or CCI was the body to solve disputes between federation and provinces.
+The Council of Common Interests, or CCI, was the body that solved disputes between the federation and provinces.
 The membership of CCI consisted of the Prime Minister, Provincial Chief Ministers, and three members nominated by the federal government

 Challenges to Federalism in Pakistan

-It is quite a paradox that except for the Constitution of 1962, all constitutional arrangements including the Government of India Act, 1935, the Constitution of 1956, and the Constitution of 1973 are essentially federal in character though in practice a centralized form of government prevailed in the country.
+It is quite a paradox that except for the Constitution of 1962, all constitutional arrangements, including the Government of India Act, of 1935, the Constitution of 1956, and the Constitution of 1973, are essentially federal in character, though in practice a centralized form of government prevails in the country.
 What are the reasons for the derailment of the process of federalism in Pakistan?

 1. Over-developed State

-Pakistan’s federal dilemmas are what Hamza Alavi has termed as the ‘Overdeveloped State’.
-Alavi argued that due to colonial imperatives to extract resources, maintain internal security, and defend it from external aggression, the state in British India was overdeveloped vis a vis provincial and regional units.
-The new state of Pakistan inherited this overdeveloped state about the ex-colonial society.
+Pakistan’s federal dilemmas are what Hamza Alavi has termed an “Overdeveloped State’.
+Alavi argued that due to colonial imperatives to extract resources, maintain internal security, and defend the state from external aggression, the state in British India was overdeveloped vis a vis provincial and regional units.
+The new state of Pakistan inherited this overdeveloped state from the ex-colonial society.
 The state also inherited, according to Alavi, a strong military-administrative apparatus and directly appropriated a large part of the national economic surplus.